Loaves and Fish: Decoding the Multiplication and Other Symbols

 Five Loaves and Two Fish

-A sunny grassy deserted place near the Sea of Galilee.
-Five barley loaves were blessed to feed 5,000.
-Since barley was usually harvested in March around the time of Passover it was the beginning of Spring.
+In a sunny, grassy, deserted place near the Sea of Galilee, five barley loaves were blessed to feed 5,000.
+Since the barley harvest was in March around Passover, it was the beginning of Spring.

 Then He [Jesus] commanded them to make them all sit down in groups on the green grass.
 So they sat down in ranks, in hundreds and in fifties (vs. 39-40).